 Scanzano Jonico.
 Skirting the Ionian Coast, the town has Micean ruins at the archeological area.
 The Torre di Mare was a Saracen watch tower, part of a coastal defense system in the Middle Ages, while Palazzo Baronale was the residence of the feudal lords, referred to as the Palazzaccio, which was a sort of hacienda with courtyard and chapel.
 The area is the fruit basket of Italy, with fruit orchards of apricots, plums, peaches and melons.

-Sanzano Jonico surnames are:Sabato, Gallicchio, Carlucci, Faillace, Rimoli, Benedetto.
+Surnames from Sanzano Jonico:Sabato, Gallicchio, Carlucci, Faillace, Rimoli, Benedetto.

 Senise.
 Senise is situated in an attractive area of the Valsinni, next to the Lago di Monte Cotugno lake that was created by the largest dam project in Europe.
 The old town still has the emblematic cylindrical tower of its castle and an ethnography museum.
 The church of San Francesco has a beautiful Renaissance style altarpiece by Simone da Firenze.
 The lake offers fishing and canoeing.
 Senise is best known for its variety of sweet peppers that are dried in the sun.
 When fried in olive oil they become crispy and are called peperoni cruschi; they’re used in many of the region’s dishes.